 It is also the place to catch a glimpse of rising stars and the next big thing!
 Tabled jazz club-style seating creates a more intimate atmosphere in the small venue.
 The stage is 6m x 4m and there are several small dressing rooms for artists backstage and downstairs.

-The venue has a 48in, 24out console and front of house monitor mixing as well as impressive backline, mics, monitors, and recording facilities.
+The venue has a 48-in, 24-out console and front-of-house monitor mixing as well as impressive backline, mics, monitors, and recording facilities.
 If you still wanted to rent your own backline equipment, we’ve still got you covered.
 Ronnie Scotts also has a smaller venue, Ronnies Bar, above the main club which has its own technical facilities and DJ system.

 From the intimate Ronnie Scotts jazz club in London to the extravagant 25,000 lights of Radio City Music Hall in New York, we hope you enjoyed our top venues around the world.
-Other noteworthy examples of amazing live music venues include Brighton, Dublin, Brisbane and Manchester – there’s just too many to list.
+Other noteworthy examples of amazing live music venues include Brighton, Dublin, Brisbane and Manchester – there are just too many to list.
 After you’ve had a look at the best recording studios to get your music down, pop in to see a nearby venue and start planning your dream tour – or go all out and factor visiting some venues into your wider travels!